How Does Fourier Analysis Network Work? A Mechanism Analysis and a New Dual-Activation Layer Proposal: Real-World Applications

 \subsection{MNIST Classification}

-To assess whether the conclusions drawn from the synthetic 1D classification problem generalize to a more realistic task, we evaluated handwritten digit classification on the MNIST dataset using convolutional neural networks with activation (ReLU, sine, 6:2) and pure ReLU.
+To assess whether the conclusions drawn from the synthetic 1D classification problem generalize to a more realistic task, we evaluated handwritten digit classification on the MNIST dataset using convolutional neural networks with activation DAL (ReLU, sin, 6:2) and pure ReLU.
 Both models share the following architecture:

 {

 }

 We implemented a Keras/TensorFlow program that performs the following steps: